FIWARE/tutorials.Roles-Permissions/README.md

 # Authorizing Application Access

-In the end, a user logs into an application , identifies himself and then is granted a list of permissions that the user is able to do.
+In the end, a user logs into an application, identifies himself and then is granted a list of permissions that the user is able to do.
 However it should be emphasized that it is the application, not the user that holds and offers the permissions, and the user is merely associated with a aggregated list of permissions via the role(s) they have been granted.

-The application can grant roles to either Users or Organizations - the latter should always be prefered, as it allows the owners of the organization to add new users - delegating the responsibility for user maintenance to a wider group.
+The application can grant roles to either Users or Organizations - the latter should always be preferred, as it allows the owners of the organization to add new users - delegating the responsibility for user maintenance to a wider group.